howardroark/TemplateView/README.md

 The current release (`v0`) is all about enabling the concept with familiar patterns.
 The next release (`v1`) will be about moving more control to the Template and simplifying the View even more.
 This will involve things like iterating collections and building Views.

 Conversation and contributions are very welcome!
+If you've tried out the current version and have feedback then make an issue.
+Don't worry about duplicates or whatever, just go for it!

 [0]: https://img.shields.io/badge/stability-stable-green.svg?style=flat-square